 effector-react vs mobx vs recoil vs redux

-State Management Libraries for React
+State Management Strategies for React Applications

 effector-reactmobxrecoilreduxSimilar Packages:

-State Management Libraries for React
+State Management Strategies for React Applications

 Npm Package Weekly Downloads Trend